 Applications in Aerospace

-There’s no discounting the versatility of the plastics used in aircraft.
-Many plastics are flexible, in that you can pick out any color, pattern, or texture you want.
+There’s no discounting the versatility of the plastics used in aerospace parts.
+Many aerospace plastics are flexible, in that you can pick out any color, pattern, or texture you want.
 Due to the ability to easily mold plastic into an array of shapes, it can feature in almost any area of the aircraft, including but not limited to:

 - Beverage carts